DORIA Glass Tubes Chandelier

 Manufacturer: DORIA-Werkstätten, Walter Donner GmbH & Co.
 KG, Fürth, Germany.

-Other versions: Made in many forms and sizes, also made as flush mount and wall light.
+Other versions: The DORIA glass tubes chandelier exists in many forms and sizes.
+Also made as flush mount and a wall lamp.
 These type of chandeliers were produced from the sixties until the 1980s.

 DORIA-WERK, DORIA-Werk – Beleuchtungsglas – Beleuchtungskörper orDoria-Werkstätten, Walter Donner GmbH & Co.
 KG was founded after the second World War in Fürth, near Nürnberg, Germany in 1948.
 The name changed over the years.
 The internal design team was named DORIA-Studio.
 The company is often named Doria Leuchten.